Continuing Education and Competency Program

 April:

-• Complete a self-assessment of your individual competence
+• Complete a self-assessment of your individual competency

 • Review last year's learning plan (if applicable)